yuetloo/gsn-voter/README.md

 This example currently only supports GSN 1.0 network.
 The list of relay hubs for different environment can be found here: [GSN 1.0 networks](https://docs.opengsn.org/gsn-provider/networks.html#gsn_1_0).
 For GSN 1.0, relay hubs for all networks have the same address: `0xD216153c06E857cD7f72665E0aF1d7D82172F494`.

+## Notes

+The ethers.js experimental javascript library is downloaded from the npm repo [@yuetloo](https://www.npmjs.com/package/@yuetloo/ethers-experimental) because the pull request containing GSN signer implementation has not been added to the ethers.js library yet.

 ## License

 MIT